NYUAD-IM/artintel/Projects.md

   - Add a link to your documentation [here](https://docs.google.com/document/d/11C77xkL4QUAe0Xd7HF_WbUwuNblPlE7CFBM_4ZbJUp8/edit?usp=sharing)
 - **Prepare** a 5-10 minute presentation to explain your idea.
 You will give your presentation in the next class.

+## Grading Rubric

+Production assignments are graded on the overall quality of work, comprehension of topic, how well project is functioning, and individual capacity/ability improvement (are you getting better compared to yourself).
+Documentation is graded on quality & extent of documentation.

 ## Project 2: Visual (due 10/28)
 - **Create** an image, series of images or video using a machine learning algorithm (e.g. using Colab, Artbreeder, other online tools)